Find an AMI - Amazon Elastic Compute Cloud

 3. In the navigation pane, choose AMIs.

 4. (Optional) Use the filter and search options to scope the list of displayed AMIs to see only the AMIs that match your criteria.

-For example, to list all Linux AMIs provided by Amazon, choose Public images.
+For example, to list all AMIs provided by Amazon, choose Public images.
 Then use the search options to further scope the list of displayed AMIs.
 Choose the Search bar and, from the menu, choose Owner alias, then the = operator, and then the value amazon.
-Choose the Search bar again to choose Platform, then the = operator, and then the operating system from the list provided.
+To find AMIs that match a specific platform, for example Linux or Windows, choose the Search bar again to choose Platform, then the = operator, and then the operating system from the list provided.

 5. (Optional) Choose the Preferences icon to select which image attributes to display, such as the root device type.
 Alternatively, you can select an AMI from the list and view its properties on the Details tab.